 Available admission capacity at the peer STA if the peer STA is an AP

-STA AMSDU QoS admissions at the peer STA if the peer STA is an AP
+STA A-MSDU QoS admissions at the peer STA if the peer STA is an AP

-Power Save operation
+Power Save operation mode and parameters

-If the MLME is incapable of determining a value for the EstimatedThroughput parameter for any access category, then the MLME shall return the value of 0 for the EstimatedThroughput parameter for that access category in the MLME-ESTIMATED-THROUGHPUT.confirm primitive.
-If the AverageMSDUSize parameter for an access category is equal to -1 in the MLME-ESTIMATED-THROUGHPUT.request, the STA shall include a value of 0 in the EstimatedThroughput parameter for the corresponding access category in the MLME-ESTIMATED-THROUGHPUT.confirm.
-If the AverageMSDUSize parameter for an access category is equal to 0 in the MLME-ESTIMATED-THROUGHPUT.request, the STA may assume any value for the average MSDU size used in calculating an estimated throughput to be included in the corresponding access category in the MLME-ESTIMATED-THROUGHPUT.confirm, but should use a value of 1500.
+If the MLME is incapable of determining a value for the EstimatedThroughputInbound or EstimatedThroughputOutbound parameter for any access category, then the MLME shall return the value of 0 for the value of that parameter for that access category in the MLME-ESTIMATED-THROUGHPUT.confirm primitive.
+If the AverageMSDUSizeInbound parameter for an access category is equal to -1 in the MLME-ESTIMATED-THROUGHPUT.request, the STA shall include a value of 0 in the EstimatedThroughputInbound parameter for the corresponding access category in the MLME-ESTIMATED-THROUGHPUT.confirm.
+If the AverageMSDUSizeInbound parameter for an access category is equal to 0 in the MLME-ESTIMATED-THROUGHPUT.request, the STA may assume any value for the average MSDU size used in calculating the estimated throughput to be included in the corresponding access category in the EstimatedThroughputInbound parameter of the MLME-ESTIMATED-THROUGHPUT.confirm, but should use a value of 1500 octets.
+If the AverageMSDUSizeOutbound parameter for an access category is equal to -1 in the MLME-ESTIMATED-THROUGHPUT.request, the STA shall include a value of 0 in the EstimatedThroughputOutbound parameter for the corresponding access category in the MLME-ESTIMATED-THROUGHPUT.confirm.
+If the AverageMSDUSizeOutbound parameter for an access category is equal to 0 in the MLME-ESTIMATED-THROUGHPUT.request, the STA may assume any value for the average MSDU size used in calculating the estimated throughput to be included in the corresponding access category in the EstimatedThroughputOutbound parameter of the MLME-ESTIMATED-THROUGHPUT.confirm, but should use a value of 1500 octets.

+ESP STAs should determine values for EstimatedThroughputInbound and EstimatedThroughputOutbound for each AC of a current or potential link to another STA using the equation found in V.7 (Calculating EstimatedThroughput).

+An ESP STA shall include a Request element that includes the ESP element ID in transmitted Probe Requests.

+An ESP STA shall include the ESP element within Probe Request frames with the RSSI field set to the value 255.

+An ESP STA shall include the ESP element within Probe Response frames transmitted to an ESP STA with the value of the RSSI field based on receptions of PPDUs received from the ESP STA that is the intended recipient of the probe response.
+An ESP STA may include the ESP element within Probe Response frames transmitted to STAs that are not ESP STAs and shall set the value of the RSSI field based on receptions of PPDUs received from the STA that is the intended recipient of the probe response.

+An ESP STA shall include the ESP element within Beacon frames with the RSSI field set to the value 255.

 TGmc editor: add one row to the table of Beacon frame body components, Table 8-35 Beacon frame body, as shown: